-You see, I can’t find any scripture that talks about God breaking the seal in which He personally places on His people.
+I can’t find any scripture that talks about God breaking the seal, one in which He personally places upon His people.
 If you can find one, please let me know.
 A seal, placed by God in your life, can only be broken by God Himself.
-You can’t seal yourself either, you don’t have the authority to do so, His seal is placed when the Spirit fills the heart of a true believer.
-Why?
+You can’t seal yourself, you don’t have the authority to do so, His seal is placed when the Spirit fills the heart of a true believer.

 Ephesians 1:14 “who is the guarantee of our inheritance until the redemption of the purchased possession, to the praise of His glory.

 The Spirit of God has many good works He does in the hearts of a believer, but the symbol of a seal is a guarantee of our possession.

 How do we know when someone has not been sealed by the Spirit?

 1 John 3:6 “No one who remains in Him keeps on sinning.
 No one who continues to sin has seen Him or known Him.”